 Custom Wine Cellar Building Made Easy with Experts.

-A wine cellar is a room or space in a house or other building for the storage of wine.
+A wine cellar is a room or space in a house or other building to store wine.
 Traditionally, European cellars provided cool temperatures, constant humidity, and protection from rodents and insects.
-Nowadays, there are many different types of wine cellars such as:
+Nowadays, there are many different types of wine cellars, such as:

-“Permanent” – an underground brick vault with thick stone walls that are insulated by earth or concrete.
+“Permanent” – an underground brick vault with thick stone walls insulated by earth or concrete.

 “Semi-permanent” – a room constructed especially for storing wine; this type of cellar can be built under an unused portion of the house or garage.